C/1979 Y1 (Bradfield): Ultraviolet observations

 The comet was favorably located in the sky to be observed by the International Ultraviolet Explorer.
-Comet Bradfield was the third comet whose ultraviolet spectrum was obtained from space after comet West in 1976 and comet Seargent (1978m).
+Comet Bradfield was the third comet whose ultraviolet spectrum was obtained from space after comets C/1975 V1 (West) and C/1978 T1 (Seargent).
 The observations started on 10 January 1980, when the comet was at an heliocentric distance of 0.71 AU and ended on 3 March 1980, when the comet was at a distance of 1.55 AU.